-Portland Maine’s combination of natural coastal beauty, funky personality, excellent dining choices, and artsy vibe makes it an attractive destination.
-Yet, it also retains its strong working roots as the largest tonnage port in New England and closest ice-free port to Europe.
+Portland’s, combination of natural coastal beauty, funky personality, excellent dining choices, and artsy vibe makes it an attractive destination.
+Yet, the city also retains its strong working roots as the largest tonnage port in New England and closest ice-free port to Europe.

 Looking for a place to stay in Portland?
-Start your search for hotels in Portland, Maine with us!
+Start your search for where to stay in Portland, Maine with us!

 This New England seaport embraces its history but also has a youthful, edgy feel due to the many young entrepreneurs creating businesses here.
 Portland appeals to everyone from nature lovers to sophisticated, discerning day trippers and savvy foodie travelers.